 Gather evidence of wrongful termination before the firing

-In many situations, the employee who is about to get wrongfully terminated by his or her employer have a gut feeling that something is up before the firing.
+In many situations, the employee who is about to get wrongfully terminated by his or her employer has a gut feeling that something is up before the firing.
 If you feel like your relationship with your employer has taken a turn for the worse or your employer has reprimanded you, discriminated against you, or attempted to sexually harass or abuse you in the workplace, start documenting each work-related event.

 More often than not, employers who do not want to be accused of wrongful termination plant a wide variety of seemingly legal hints to distance themselves from liability.
 These include but are not limited to poor performance reviews, reductions of pay, reprimands, and informal comments.